wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 | Airport Useful Stats Graphs (full chart in image folder) |
 | ------------- |
 | ![](images/part3/p3dcharts.png?raw=true) |

+* ANSWER: From the graphs above we can see how the simulation performed each task compared to the expected performance of that task.
+For example, the number of customers was higher than expected a majority of the time, and the wait time was around average (for once).

 **(e) - 15pts:** Download the personal edition of **[Anylogic](http://www.anylogic.com/)**, read through the [documentation](http://www.anylogic.com/learn-simulation) as needed, and set up the same type of simulation discussed above.